cloudmailin/docs.cloudmailin.com/docs/post_format.md

 * _subject_ - The subject of the message extracted from the message itself.

+* _signature_ - The signature of the message encoded with your private key.
+You can use this to ensure that the HTTP POST data has come from CloudMailin.
+See [here](validating_the_sender) for more details.

 **Note**: The message is not sent as a file.
 Instead it is as if the user pasted the message contents into a textfield.

 For more details relating to parsing the message click [here](parsing_email).